JDBDT/jdbdt/src/site/markdown/Tutorial.md

 - The data set of the previous set is used to [populate](DBSetup.html#Insert) the database table.

 		// Populate database using the built data set populate(theInitialData);

-- The final step is to disable auto-commit for the JDBC connection, since we will make use of [JDBDT save-points](DBSetup.html#SaveAndRestore), discussed below.
+- The final step is to disable auto-commit for the JDBC connection, a pre-requisite for using JDBDT save-points, that are discussed [later](Tutorial.html#TheTestCode.PerTestSetupAndTeardown).

 		// Set auto-commit off (to allow for save-points) theDB.getConnection().setAutoCommit(false);

 ### Database teardown
 <a name="TheTestCode.DBTeardown"></a>